markBedoya/job-app-microservice/README.txt

     2. gateway-server
     3. config-server

+API Documentation:
+  CompanyControllerTest.http
+  JobControllerTest.http
+  ReviewControllerTest.http
+  GatewayControllerTest.http

+Running this app:
+  1. Run individual microservices from local IDE intellij and run [docker compose up -d] for all required supporting services
+      Note: Setup postgre DB is required for first time and steps are listed below.
+  2. Run all services from docker containers [docker compose up -d] for all
+      Note: Setup postgre DB is required for first time and steps are listed below.
+  3. Run from Kubernetes files using minikube following the steps for "start k8s cluster" below.
+      Note: service-registry, gateway-server, config-server are not required when running from k8 files as service discovery, gateway / load balancing, env configs are handled innately.

 Technologies:
+  Kubernetes (K8s) - Service discovery, load balancing, horizontal scaling,
+                      automated rollouts and rollbacks, self-healing, secret and config management, Minikube         - minikube is local kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+Not for production.
   Service Registry - Spring cloud netflix eureka for service registry Spring Cloud     - Required for service registry and built-in load balancing for Rest Template OpenFeign        - Spring Cloud library to reduce code for writing REST requests for